All of the rumors for the new 2018 iPhone XS, iPhone XS Max, iPhone XC, iPhone XR

 An OLED iPhone due out in 2018 will support an "iPen" device, according to an April note from investment firm Rosenblatt Securities.
 Of course, this rumor -- an iPhone that supports the Apple Pencil -- has been around since the stylus first debuted in 2015.
 And yet the new 2018 iPad's addition of Apple Pencil functionality gives this old chestnut some new life.

-The best phones you can buy right now: These are the phones CNET recommends
+The best phones you can buy right now: Hand-picked by CNET editors.

 Apple Event